-In summary, the contrasting relationship of pedogenic oxides of different origin and formation to SPR and Δ14C illustrates the need to improve our understanding of metal-organic interactions and their role in C stabilization in tropical soils as our results seemingly confirm (role of metal oxides) and also contradict (role of clay) findings from younger soils in the temperate zone (Khomo et al., 2017).
+In summary, the contrasting relationship of pedogenic oxides of different origin and formation to SPR and Δ^{14} C illustrates the need to improve our understanding of metalorganic interactions and their role in C stabilization in tropical soils, as our results seemingly confirm (the role of metal oxides) and also contradict (the role of clay) findings from younger soils in the temperate zone (Khomo et al., 2017).
 Our results, linked to those of Reichenbach et al. (2021), show that the presence or absence of mineral stabilization mechanisms is particularly important for long-term soil C stocks in tropical soils, varying largely with soil parent material, while short-term respiration relies on readily available C sources.
 However, given that annual plant C inputs are high in tropical forest systems (Lewis et al., 2009; Sayer et al., 2011), exceeding what deeply weathered soils can stabilize, the soil and environmental conditions under which C can be decomposed or stabilized seem to be more important for short-term respiration.

-Accessibility of old C sources to microbial decomposers and its contribution to SOC

-The presence of fossil organic C in the mixed sediment region (up to 52% of SOC stock in deeper subsoil) (Table 2), had a marked effect on SOC stocks in subsoils that would otherwise be similarly low to those of the felsic region (Fig. 1c).
-Consistent with this finding, a recent study shows that fossil organic C can largely contribute to SOC in subsoils (Kalks et al., 2021).
-While fossil organic C in our study region is of poor quality as indicated by depleted N and high C:N values (153.9 \pm 68.5), our data shows that fossil organic C was microbially available (Fig. 2), leading to the respiration of CO2 with comparably old 14C signatures.
-However, we were unable to quantitatively disentangle the slower biogenic C cycling from the contribution of fossil organic C using 14CO2.
-Thus, whether the presence of FOC and/or other unfavorable chemical soil characteristics in the mixed sediment region contributed to a general slowing of C cycling remains unknown.
+4.3 Accessibility of old C sources to microbial decomposers and its contribution to SOC would otherwise be similarly low to those of the felsic region (Fig. 1c).
+Consistent with this finding, a recent study shows that fossil organic C can make a large contribution to SOC in subsoils (Kalks et al., 2021).
+While fossil organic C in our study region is of poor quality as indicated by depleted N and high C: N values (153.9 \pm 68.5), our data shows that fossil organic C was microbially available (Fig. 2), leading to the respiration of CO2 with comparably old Δ^{14} C signatures.
+However, we were unable to quantitatively disentangle the slower biogenic C cycling from the contribution of fossil organic C using Δ^{14} C of CO2.
+Thus, whether the presence of fossil organic C and/or other unfavourable chemical soil characteristics in the mixed sediment region contributed to a general slowing of C cycling remains unknown.